First settled by the Vikings in 874,

 View more climate information & imperial units

 Morning flight from London Gatwick to Keflavik International airport with WOW Air.
 You will be met and transferred from the airport to Reykjavik where you will have the afternoon at leisure.
 This evening, travel by coach with your guide in search of the northern lights away from the light pollution of the city.
-Stay 4 nights at the Center Plaza Hotel.
+Stay 4 nights at the Center Plaza Hotel (or similar).
 (N)

 After breakfast, depart on a Reykjavik orientation tour where you will learn about the city's past history from the very beginning to the present day.
 In the afternoon, visit the Blue Lagoon where you will have the opportunity to bathe in the lagoons silica rich geothermal waters.
 This evening, go in search of the northern lights.
 (B)